aws-samples/aws-migops-guidance/User Guide/roles.md

 1. Choose **Invite**\.

+1. Notify the individual to whom you sent the invitation that they will receive an email from the following address: `no-reply@es.prod.us-east-2.service.migops.migration-services.aws.dev`

+   The body of the email will have a **Respond** button that they can use to accept or reject the invitation\.

+   In addition to the invitation email, the individual can also go to **Pending actions** to see the invitation that you sent them and to accept it or reject it\.
+For more information, see [Pending actions](pending-actions.md)\.
+**Important**
+For the recipient of the invitation to get the `JourneyAdmin` role, they must accept the invitation that you sent them\.
+To accept the invitation, they can choose **Respond** in the invitation email, or they can go directly to **Pending actions** in the AWS MigOps console\.
+For more information, see [Pending actions](pending-actions.md)\.

 ## JourneyContributor<a name="journey-contributor"></a>

 A `MigrationSpaceAdmin` or a `JourneyAdmin` can invite an individual or a team to become a `JourneyContributor`\.